Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 More affordable than Eixample

-El Born is one of Barcelona’s most atmospheric neighbourhoods.
+El Born is one of Barcelona’s most atmospheric neighborhoods.
 Medieval streets, hidden courtyards, and historic buildings make it incredibly charming.

 Central and walkable